-Master's degree candidates planning to enroll in the fall who wish to be considered for out-of-state tuition waivers must submit applications by February I. If applications are received after that date, waivers will be considered only as funds are available.
-Applications for the family nurse practitioner concentration in nursing are due March I.
+Master's degree candidates planning to enroll in the fall who wish to be considered for out-of-state tuition waivers must submit applications by February 1.
+If applications are received after that date, waivers will be considered only as funds are available.
+Some programs have earlier deadlines.
+You should consult www.gradschool@ecu.edu for earlier deadlines.